RED-PAND4/SPE_Homework/Project/projectDescription.md

 We ask ourself:

-- was is the relationship between number of nodes present and how many  well-connected nodes exists.
+- What is the relationship between number of nodes present and how many  well-connected nodes exists.
 - how the probability that a node will attach itself to a well-connected node increase based on the number of connection the node has
 - If the preferential attachment is non-linear, with a >>> or a<<<<
 - if there is no preferential attachment.